 Col Ajay K Raina

-(The author is a military historian and is a Founding Trustee of the Military History Research Foundation ®, India)
+(The author is a military historian, and the Founder-trustee of the Military History Research Foundation ®)

 Col Ajay K Raina